 Program Coordinator

 Jonathan Triminio was born in Chetumal City, Mexico on April 16th, 1996.
 He grew up in the small town of Orange Walk “Shuga City” in northern Belize where he became fond of the great outdoors.
-As a young boy Jonathan enjoyed being outside observing his backyard’s wildlife and appreciating his natural environment.
-In 201
+As a young boy Jonathan enjoyed being outside observing his backyard’s wildlife and appreciating his natural environment

 Jonathan Triminio was born in Chetumal City, Mexico on April 16th, 1996.
 He grew up in the small town of Orange Walk “Shuga City” in northern Belize where he became fond of the great outdoors.
 As a young boy Jonathan enjoyed being outside observing his backyard’s wildlife and appreciating his natural environment.
 In 2013 he went on to pursue an Associate’s Degree in Natural Resource Management at Muffles Junior College.
 His relationship with nature grew as he started getting more involved in outdoor activities such as hiking, snorkeling and fishing all over Belize.
 Jonathan decided to continue his education and attended the University of Belize where he earned a Bachelor’s Degree in Natural Resource Management in 2019.
 In the midst of his Bachelor’s career Jonathan developed a genuine interest in crocodilian science and conservation so he based most of his academic work on crocodiles.